 What does this imply for European buy-out Private Equity and acquisition strategies?

 Telescope Advisory Partners‘ view on forecast of Multiple Arbitrage

 These new market realities create significant changes for all parties involved.
 We currently see four major challenges for buyout funds:

-In order to meet these challenges, not only must investors change their habits and analytical patterns in evaluating deals, they also have to realize the importance of data in the due diligence process.
+In order to meet these challenges, not only must investors change their habits and analytical patterns in evaluating deals, but they also have to realize the importance of data in the due diligence process.

-Consultants and deal advisors must make use of multi-modal research, interview programs, automated data-collection and scraping, online-surveys and face-to-face customer research.
+Consultants and deal advisors must make use of multi-modal research, interview programs, automated data-collection and scraping, online-surveys, and face-to-face customer research.
 The aim must be to obtain the most comprehensive understanding of the company in its environment, which is only possible through intensive engagement with all market participants.
 All this needs to be part of the commercial assessment of the target and support long-term growth and investment horizons.

 by Sascha Vollmerhausen, Senior Manager Transaction Advisory

-Telescope is a Munich-based data-driven advisory boutique for transaction, due diligence and innovation strategy focused on small- to mid-cap deals.
-We advise private equity as well corporate M&A clients in their acquisition process with a strong focus on data acquisition to substantially support target identification, acquisitions and growth potential assessments.
+Telescope is a Munich-based data-driven advisory boutique for transaction, due diligence, and innovation strategy focused on small- to mid-cap deals.
+We advise private equity as well corporate M&A clients in their acquisition process with a strong focus on data acquisition to substantially support target identification, acquisitions, and growth potential assessments.

 You have in-depth questions regarding our areas of expertise?
 Let us help.